 Puppy 1:

-I identify 24.7 and 3.8 on the number line and represent the distance between the two numbers with a rectangle.
-To make subtraction easier, I mentally move my rectangle to the left to 3 instead of 3.8.
-My rectangle is moved by 0.8 on both sides.
-Since the size of my rectangle remains unchanged, that is, the gap remains the same, the end of it is now 23.9.
+I placed 24.7 and 3.8 on the number line and represented the distance between the two numbers with a rectangle.
+To make subtraction easier, I mentally moved my rectangle left to 3.
+My rectangle moved by 0.8 at both ends.
+Since the size of my rectangle remains unchanged, the gap remained the same, so the right end is now 23.9.
 My subtraction becomes \(\ 23.9 - 3\).

 \(\begin{array}{l}24.7 - 3.8 = (24.7 - 0.8) - \left( {3.8 - 0.8} \right)\\\quad \quad \quad \quad \;\, = 23.9 - 3\\\quad \quad \quad \quad \;\; = 20.9\;{\rm{kg}}\quad \end{array}\)